 4. Poke a hole in both cardboard pieces and thread the yarn through one of them.

-5. Knot the end of the yarn into a loop (for easy hanging).
+5. Knot the end of the yarn by the cardboard into a loop (for easy hanging).

 6. Thread the other end of the yarn through the needle.